 To further demonstrate the capability of our proposed model, we design a broadband silicon photonic wavelength duplexer as an additional benchmark device.
 This device routes input light within the $1500$--$1550\,\text{nm}$ wavelength range to the top port, while signals in the $1550$--$1600\,\text{nm}$ wavelength range are directed to the bottom port, effectively realizing short-pass and long-pass output ports.
 The footprint of the device is $7 \times 7\,\mu\text{m}^2$, with a corresponding latent space dimension of $28 \times 28$.
 For the optimization objective, we use ten target wavelengths between $1500\,\text{nm}$ and $1600\,\text{nm}$.
 The first five wavelengths are set to achieve 100\% transmission into the top port, while the remaining five wavelengths are targeted for 100\% transmission into the bottom port.

 After 160 optimization iterations, a minimum loss of $1 \times 10^{-2}$ is achieved, as shown in Fig.~\ref{fig:figure6}(a).
 The abrupt jump in the loss function observed around iteration 70 is a direct consequence of the optimizer’s trajectory as it navigates the complex loss landscape of the latent space.
 This discontinuity suggests that the optimizer becomes temporarily trapped in a local minimum, and subsequently transitions to a more favorable region of the search space.
 As illustrated in Fig.~\ref{fig:figure6}(b), the device successfully performs the spectral duplexing operation between the top and bottom ports.
 The achieved simulated transmission reaches approximately 94\%, which corresponds to an insertion loss of only $0.25\,\text{dB}$.
+The output waveguide separation for this wavelength duplexer is $3~\mu$m, measured center to center between the two output waveguides.
 The geometry of the obtained wavelength demultiplexer reveals the distribution of $\text{SiO}_2$ and Si materials, with a successful DRC verification.
 Fig.~\ref{fig:figure6}(c) plots the normalized FDFD magnetic field distributions at $1500$, $1550$, and $1600\,\text{nm}$, which clearly demonstrate how the device routes input signals to the corresponding output ports across different wavelengths.